htefera/Bias-Variance-Tradeoff/README.md

 dimensions of the matrix.
 These values are used for calculating the bias and variance.
 Using the selected number of cross validations, we predicted the value of each test data 5 times.

-###### the following example for the linear regression (polynomial degree 1) I created a variable called p1_results and
+ The following example for the linear regression (polynomial degree 1)
-the result looks like

 ![Regreesion](https://github.com/htefera/Bias-Variance-Tradeoff/blob/master/Bias%20Variance%20Images/4.PNG)

 Where the rows numbers are the test records and column number’s the number of cross validations.
 Even if we used different polynomial regression with various degrees, but there is still error between the actual data points and predicted values.
 When I use simple modes, they do not represent the actual relationship between the response variable (ring) and the feature variable variables.
-To decide which model is perfect for my regression I performed bias variance analysis by varying complexities and on the next section we discuss the results and finding of the experiments.
+To decide which model is perfect for my regression I performed bias variance analysis by varying complexities.

 ## IV- Discussion of the results and findings from the experiment

-After I trained the model on the train data, finally I evaluated the performance of the model on the unseen data and registered the following bias variance values for the selected test data.
+After we trained the model on the train data, we evaluated the performance of the model on the unseen data(aka test data) and registered the following bias variance values for the selected test data.
 Where X0, X1 and X2 are the records at position 5,60 and 100 of the abalone data set.
 The following table shows the bias variance coorelation